openSUSE/release-notes-openSUSE/README.md

 ### Web Version:
   * The web version is built in the [OBS Project Documentation:Auto](https://build.opensuse.org/project/show/Documentation:Auto).
-  * It is synced to the [documentation server](https://doc.opensuse.org/release-notes) using the scripts contained in the directory `tools` in this repository's `master` branch.
+  * It is synced to the [documentation server](https://doc.opensuse.org/release-notes) using the scripts in the [doc.opensuse.org repository](https://github.com/openSUSE/doc-o-o).

 ## More Information